It is the fastest three hours in media hosted by me, your harmless, lovable little fuzzball host, Rush Limbaugh.

 That's my fault.

-I can't follow it so small in big spaces here.
+I can't follow it so small and there's big spaces here.

-That she asked Obama a question about the Keystone Pipeline.
+She asked Obama a question about the Keystone pipeline.

 Now, this is one of the reasons why Obama wants to talk to these people.